wicked-kiD/varnava/src/content/blog/results-2023/results-2023.md

 ### Drones

 I've always been interested in drones, especially FPV.
 I watched various videos and thought it would be cool to learn FPV flying, shoot cool videos, and, who knows, if IT ever collapses, become a drone operator.
 Progress is slow, but I've bought equipment and practice in a simulator.
 Later, I plan to buy my first tinywhoop to try my skills on a real drone.
-Let's see if this interest turns into something; I'll keep you posted.
+Let's see if this interest turns into something.
+I'll keep you posted.
 There's one problem, though.
 I haven't tried flying with goggles yet, and it's likely that I'll get motion sickness and won't be able to cope.
 But for now, I hope for the best and slowly move in that direction.

 ## Conclusion